xtyrrell/now-discordjs/README.md

 A better option would be to deploy the bot to a remote platform where it can stay online 24/7 and operate independently of your own computer.

-This project provides a template to deploy a bot written using the `discord.js` library to ZEIT's free [Now deployment platform](https://zeit.co/now).
+This project provided a template to deploy a bot written using the `discord.js` library to ZEIT's free [Now deployment platform](https://zeit.co/now).

-Note that because this project is set up for bots written in JavaScript, you will probably struggle to get it working for a bot written in any other language.
+Note that because this project was set up for bots written in JavaScript, you will probably struggle to get it working for a bot written in any other language.
 In that case, try deploying it through Heroku or glitch.com, or with a paid VPS like a DigitalOcean droplet.

 # How to deploy your bot
 Credits: parts of this guide are adapted from https://itnext.io/hosting-a-javascript-discord-bot-for-free-with-zeit-now-c140e27c6936.